 Almost all undergraduates in Faculties other than Arts and Law are required to complete a General Studies program.
-The Department of General Studies publishes its own Handbook which is available free of charge.
+The Department of General Studies within the Board of Studies in General Education publishes its own Handbook which is available free of charge.
 All enquiries about General Studies should be made to the General Studies Office, Room G54, Morven Brown Building (663 0351 Extn.
 3478).